China defends against incoming second wave of coronavirus

 A total of 3,300 people have now died in mainland China, with a reported 81,439 infections.

-China was widely accused of a delayed response when suspected cases first emerged in December, with a young doctor reprimanded for “spreading rumours” when he tried to raise the alarm.
+China was widely accused of a delayed response when suspected cases first emerged in December, with a young doctor reprimanded for “spreading rumors” when he tried to raise the alarm.

 But the world’s most populous country has since won praise from the World Health Organization for its efforts to lock down affected areas and isolate patients.